risiriccardo/finding_donors_for_charity/README.md

 ### Run

-In the terminal, navigate to the top-level project directory `finding_donors_for_charity/` and run one of the following commands:
+In the terminal, navigate to the top-level project directory `finding_donors_for_charity/` and run:

 ```bash
 jupyter notebook finding_donors.ipynb